pswpswpsw/pswpswpsw.github.io/_pages/about.md

 Welcome to the **Computational Scientific Machine Learning Lab (CSML)** from the Department of Mechanical, Aerospace, and Nuclear Engineering at RPI.

-**Our mission: pushing the boundary of scientific machine learning in ME/AE via transformative ideas!**
+**What's our mission?**
+Our mission is to pioneer advanced modeling and simulations in Mechanical and Aerospace Engineering by harnessing the power of scientific machine learning.

+**What are our interests?**

+- Scientific machine learning for large-scale nonlinear systems
+- Operator-theoretic modeling and control of fluid flows
+- Generative AI for physical systems

 ## Research Highlights